 - repeating words, phrases or sounds

 Stimming is usually harmless.
-It may look odd to others, but there's no need to stop it if it's not causing any problems for you or your child.
+It may look odd to others, but you should not try to stop it if it's not causing any harm to you or your child.

 Meltdowns are a complete loss of control caused by being totally overwhelmed.